psr-7/psr-7.github.io/index.md

 ### Streams

 #### Are streams handled side-effect free?
-No, performance wise streams are **not** recreated, cloned or copied breaking this PSR7 convention as a special case.
+No, streams are a special case breaking this PSR7 convention.
+Performance wise streams do not have to be recreated, cloned or copied.

-**Watch out!** You can end up with diverged header and body data.
+**Watch out!** All clones and copies will have the same body but header values may differ!

 #### What to expect from getBody() on messages without body content (HEAD, GET request, 204)?
 no-op instance of StreamInterface (php://memory)